westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • If the individual has prior felony convictions,

-• If the case was dismissed due to mental illness or history of substance abuse, such records are ineligible for expungement under state law.
+• If the case was dismissed due to mental illness or a history of substance abuse, such records are ineligible for expungement under state law.

 After eligibility is determined, a qualified individual may file the petition for expungement 60 days after the acquittal or dismissal.